Why Is My Stomach Bigger After Gallbladder Surgery? (4 Possible Reasons For It)

 Tubes known as trochars go into these incisions, and with the help of an internal camera and a large screen, the doctor uses the trochars to cut into tissue and sew.

-Laparoscopic surgery makes post-surgery recovery easier since there is less cutting and minor bleeding than open surgery.
+Laparoscopic surgery makes post-surgery recovery easier since there is less cutting and minor bleeding than in open surgery.

 Even so, it would be challenging to locate and operate on an organ in the interior of the abdomen if it’s so squeezed up in there.
 The organs can be so close-packed that they could cause an accident.